 What types of equipment do you offer manuals for?

 Where do I go to find a Haynes manual for my vehicle?

-2. You will find a "Vehicle Search" area on the top part of the site pages where you can simply enter your vehicle "Year", the "Make" and "Model" to find out if we have a specific book for your needs.
+1. You will find a Vehicle Search area (Find your manual) on the top part of most site pages where you can simply enter your vehicle "Year", the "Make" and "Model" to find out if we have a specific print and/or online manual book for your needs.

 Why can't I find a manual for my vehicle?

 - The model range did not have enough vehicles produced.

 We typically do not produce manuals for vehicles less than two years old.
 And we don't consider creating a manual until there are enough vehicles on the road for us to cover the time and costs of developing one of our comprehensive manuals (which includes a complete teardown and rebuild of the vehicle and the time/costs to author and print the manual).
 There are thousands of year/make/model combinations of vehicles out there with new ones being introduced all the time.
 It would take an army of qualified technicians and writers to cover such quantities.
 We have to be a bit more selective.

 Do you publish your manuals in electronic format?